vonMentzer-Group/vonMentzer-Group.github.io/index.md

 {% capture text %}

-We have multiple on-going projects covering aspects of bacterial evolution with a focus on pathogeni _E. coli_.
+We have multiple on-going projects covering aspects of bacterial evolution with a focus on pathogenic _E. coli_.
 The data we use and generate is pushed to be open source and freely accessible.

 {%
   include button.html